MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/VMM  - VM Template/readme.md

 1. Download the OS image, and import it into the VMM Library Server.
 2. Download the ContainerHostTemplate.xml and the AdminAutoLogon.xml.
-3. The "ContainerHostTemplate.xml" is aan exported VM Template.
-Import the VM Temmplate into VMM.
+3. The "ContainerHostTemplate.xml" is an exported VM Template.
+Import the VM Template into VMM.
 4. Create a Virtual machine using the VM Template.
 Note: The Virtual machine must be connected to a VirtualSwitch that is network connected.

 Once the VM Creation is completed, the VM will server as a ContainerHost, and can be used to create Windows Containers.